-In subtitling Movies for Juniors, KidsAM and ODEON Kids films, Cineworld, Vue and Odeon cinemas will be providing an

-    equal service for deaf children as hearing children, following the NDCS values that deaf children and young people

-    should be valued by society and have the same opportunities as any other.
+In subtitling Movies for Juniors, KidsAM and ODEON Kids films, Cineworld, Vue and Odeon cinemas will be providing an equal service for deaf children as hearing children, following the National Deaf Children's Society values that deaf children and young people should be valued by society and have the same opportunities as any other.

-    During June - September 2013, Cineworld piloted a subtitled screening at each Movies for Juniors session at ten trial

-    sites across the UK.
-This was the first time that any cinema had shown subtitles during children's weekend value ticket
+During June - September 2013, Cineworld piloted a subtitled screening at each Movies for Juniors session at ten trial sites across the UK.
+This was the first time that any cinema had shown subtitles during children's weekend value ticket screenings.

-    screenings.

 Now, at participating branches there will be a subtitled film every weekend and during school holidays there will also be screenings every weekday morning.
 The films are suitable for children to watch and at pocket money prices!